Camping Safety Tips

 - Make sure your camping equipment is in good shape.

 - If you have any medical conditions, check with your health care provider for approval and pack more prescription medication than you might need in case your trip is unexpectedly extended.

 - Check your first aid kit to ensure contents have not expired.

 - Review the skills, equipment and supplies you will need for the recreational activities you are planning.

 - Arrive early so you have plenty of time to check your campsite and set up camp before dark.

 At the campsite:

 - Check your site for potential hazards, such as ant beds, poison oak, nearby cliffs, etc.

 - Take precautions to protect your food and equipment from bears and other animals.

-- Make sure your tent is at least 15-feet upwind from grills and fires.
-Maintain at least a 3 feet of clear area around tent, free from leaves and dry grass.
+- Make sure your tent is at least 15 feet upwind from grills and fires.
+Maintain at least 3 feet of clear area around the tent, free from leaves and dry grass.